-BML Munjal University And Axis Bank Launch Bharat Banking Programme To Empower Banking Professionals
+BML Munjal University and Axis Bank Launch Bharat Banking Programme to Empower Banking Professionals

 Date

-Gurugram, 16th December 2024: In a landmark moment for professional development, BML Munjal University has partnered with Axis bank to launch the Bharat banking Programme-a visionary initiative that promises to revolutionize rural and semi urban (RuSu) financial services across India.
-The collaboration brings together academic brilliance and industry expertise to cultivate a new generation of banking professionals uniquely equipped to serve India\'s RuSu communities.
+(MENAFN- Adfactors PR) Gurugram, 16th December 2024: In a landmark moment for professional development, BML Munjal University has partnered with Axis Bank to launch the Bharat Banking Programme—a visionary initiative that promises to revolutionize rural and semi urban (RuSu) financial services across India.
+The collaboration brings together academic brilliance and industry expertise to cultivate a new generation of banking professionals uniquely equipped to serve India's RuSu communities.

 By implementing a meticulously designed Hire-Train-Deploy model, the initiative will equip 50 Axis Bank Assistant Managers with advanced skills aligned with RBI guidelines.
 The comprehensive curriculum encompasses a three-month residential training at BML Munjal University Campus, followed by a four-month internship and five months of On-Job-Training experience, ensuring participants gain deep, practical insights into RuSu banking dynamics.